-Indications: Patient with an expressed or suspected behavioral health condition needing an evaluation at a behavioral health facility.
-Inclusions/Exclusions: If the patient meets all of the following criteria ("yes" to every question), they are appropriate for transport to a behavioral walk-in clinic (WIC).
-Law enforcement transport of the patient is an acceptable option if available, able to do so, and present on scene.
-Medical: Blood Pressure: systolic of 90-180, diastolic of 50-100 YES NO • Pulse: 60-120 YES NO Respiratory Rate: 12-25 YES NO Oxygen Saturation: 90% or above on room air or prescribed oxygen YES NO Blood Glucose: 60-125 if diabetic YES NO No acute medical conditions warranting emergency medical treatment YES NO No injuries needing medical attention beyond basic first aid YES NO No change in LOC, neurologically intact YES NO Substance: Blood alcohol level <0.05 (not mandatory, only if law enforcement performs prior to arrival) YES NO Not under the influence of/impaired by recreational substance use NO Psychiatric: • Agrees to WIC level of care and understands that transfer to an emergency department may be necessary prior to placement in a higher level of care (if applicable).
-YES NO No physically aggressive behavior YES NO No verbally aggressive behavior not responsive to redirection YES NO Able to engage in a coherent exchange of information YES NO Can maintain safety without active intervention YES NO Personnel Conducting Patient Assessment Assessment Date: Assessment Time: Patient Name: Date of Birth: EMS Provider (if involved): Signature: Law Enforcement Officer (if involved): Signature: Other Licensed Provider (if involved): Signature:
+Indications: Patient with an expressed or suspected behavioral health of a behavioral health facility. ondition need ding a n eva luatio n at Inclusions/Exclusions: If the patient meets all of the following criteria ("yes" to every for transport to a behavioral walk-in clinic (WIC).
+Law enfor an acceptable option if available, able to do so, and present cement trans Medical: Blood Pressure: systolic of 90-180, diastolic of 50-100 • YES NO • Pulse: 60-120 • YES NO Respiratory Rate: 12-25 , YES NO Oxygen Saturation: 90% or above on room air or prescribed oxygen ' YES NO Blood Glucose: 60-125 if diabetic , YES NO No acute medical conditions warranting emergency medic treatment cal , YES NO No injuries needing medical attention beyond basic first aid YES NO No change in LOC, neurologically intact YES NO Substance: Blood alcohol level <0.05 (not mandatory, only if law enfo performs prior to arrival) rcement YES NO Not under the influence of/impaired by recreational substance use YES NO Psychiatric: Agrees to WIC level of care and understands that transfer emergency department may be necessary prior to placem higher level of care (if applicable).
+YES NO No physically aggressive behavior • YES NO No verbally aggressive behavior not responsive to redirect tion ' YES NO Able to engage in a coherent exchange of information YES NO Can maintain safety without active intervention , YES NO Personnel Conducting Patient Ass essment Assessment Date: Assessment Tir ne: Patient Name: Date of Birth : EMS Provider (if involved): Sig nature: Law Enforcement Officer (if involved): Sig nature: Other Licensed Provider (if involved): Sig nature: